Educational Resources: Connecting the Dots Annual Conference

 The decision to retire can lead to excitement and relief or fear and dread.
 Many focus on their financial plans, but fail to consider other significant aspects of post-retirement life.
 Actively planning your post-work life helps make the transition to retirement a positive and joyful one.
 This session draws on Doreen's popular Retirement Success Workshop series.
 Go beyond financial planning and come learn how to plan for a fulfilling retirement.

-4. Parenting (and Grandparenting) Through Separation and Divorce
+4. Parenting (and Grandparenting) Through the Challenges of Life

 Anupama Agrawal, L.M.S.W. - Social Work Supervising Faculty, University Center for the Child and Family at the Mary A. Rackham Institute (U-M)

-All parents/grandparents are concerned about the well-being of the children as they face the challenges of separation and divorce.
-This workshop will deliver practical advice to help adults understand children's needs during this difficult transition, in a collaborative and caring environment.
-Specific suggestions for creating the most beneficial post-divorce parenting relationships will be explored.
+All parents/grandparents are concerned about the well-being of the children as they face challenges, which may include separation/divorce, loss, and family changes or conflicts.
+This workshop will deliver practical advice to help adults understand children's needs during difficult transitions, in a collaborative and caring environment.

 5. Mindfulness-Based Meditations